 CSISA’s core interventions in India include:

-- Promoting directly sown rice to address labor and energy constraints to precision rice establishment
+- Directly-sown rice (DSR) to address labor and energy constraints to precision rice establishment

 - Increasing the capacity of National Agricultural Research and Extension Systems (NARES) to conduct participatory on-farm technology evaluations

 - Integrated weed management to facilitate sustainable intensification transitions in rice

 - Accelerating the emergence of mechanized solutions for sustainable intensification

 - Coping with climate extremes in rice–wheat cropping systems